Beacon-Lab-IR/armeria/Velociraptor/README.md

 This folder contains the client executable and the file configuration needed for the client installation process.

-For testing connection
+For testing connection (as an administator):

 ```
 velociraptor.exe --config client.config.yaml client -v
 ```

-For installation as a service:
+For installation as a service (as an administator):

 ```
 velociraptor.exe --config client.config.yaml service install